Alyssa Milano: Conservatives Responsible for 'Cancel Culture'

 — BlueStateVacatur (Parler Duel Citizenship) (@ShoreProgress) June 28, 2020

 Milano has denied that she was wearing blackface in the photo in question.
-ABC’s late night host Jimmy Kimmel recently took a hiatus from his show after facing criticism for once wearing blackface and using the N-word.
+ABC’s late-night host Jimmy Kimmel recently took a hiatus from his show after facing criticism for once wearing blackface and using the N-word.

+Milano later added: “The replies to this tweet are proving my point.
+Thank you.”

 Follow David Ng on Twitter @HeyItsDavidNg.
 Have a tip?
 Contact me at dng@breitbart.com